Georgia Recording Laws: Consent Rules and Penalties

 The Legal Foundation

-Georgia’s recording and eavesdropping laws are found in Title 16, Chapter 11, Article 3, Part 1 of the Official Code of Georgia Annotated.
-The key statute is:
+Georgia's recording and eavesdropping laws are found in Title 16, Chapter 11, Article 3, Part 1 of the Official Code of Georgia Annotated (O.C.G.A.).
+Two statutes form the backbone of Georgia's recording law framework:

 One-Party vs. Two-Party Consent Explained

 In a one-party consent state like Georgia (for audio), only one person in the conversation needs to know about and consent to the recording.
 That person can be you.
-You don’t need to announce “this call is being recorded” or get anyone else’s permission.
+You do not need to announce "this call is being recorded" or get anyone else's permission before pressing record.

-In contrast, two-party (or all-party) consent states like Florida and California require everyone in the conversation to agree to be recorded.
+In contrast, two-party (or all-party) consent states like Florida and California require every person in the conversation to agree to be recorded.
+If you record someone in a two-party consent state without their knowledge, you may face criminal charges.

 The Video Recording Exception

-Important: While Georgia allows one-party consent for audio, video recording has stricter rules.
-Under O.C.G.A. § 16-11-62, recording activities in a private place out of public view requires consent from all persons observed.
-This is a significant difference from the audio rule.
+This is critical: while Georgia allows one-party consent for audio, video recording has stricter rules.
+Under O.C.G.A. § 16-11-62(4), it is unlawful for any person to sell, give, or distribute any photograph, videotape, or record of the activities of another person that occur in a private place and out of public view without the consent of all persons observed.

 Exceptions to the all-party video rule include: